-CSE can occur over time or be a one-off occurrence, and may happen without the child's immediate knowledge e.g. through others sharing videos or images of them on social media.
+CSE can occur over time or be a one-off occurrence and may happen without the child's immediate knowledge for example through others sharing videos or images of them on social media.

-CSE can affect any child, who has been coerced into engaging in sexual activities.
-This includes 16 and 17 year olds who can legally consent to have sex.
-Some children may not realise they are being exploited e.g. they believe they are in a genuine romantic relationship.
-It can include children who have been moved (commonly referred to as trafficking) for the purpose of exploitation.
-It can include both contact (penetrative and non-penetrative acts) and non-contact sexual activity and may occur without the child or young person's immediate knowledge (e.g. through others copying videos or images they have created and posted on social media).
+CSE can affect any child who has been coerced into engaging in sexual activities.
+This includes 16and 17-year-olds who can legally consent to have sex.
+Some children may not realise they are being exploited for example they believe they are in a genuine romantic relationship.

-32. Serious Violence
+31. Serious Violence